Orthognathic Surgery (Jaw Corrective Surgery)

 What Is Orthognathic Surgery?

 Corrective jaw, or orthognathic surgery is performed by an oral and maxillofacial surgeon (OMS) to correct a wide range of minor and major skeletal and dental irregularities, including the misalignment of jaws and teeth.
-This surgery can also help to improve chewing, speaking and breathing.
-The patient’s appearance may be dramatically enhanced as a result of this surgery.

 Conditions For Jaw Surgery